Roncevaux Pass

-Roncesvalles Pass, Ronceval Pass or Roncevaux Pass (Puerto de Ibañeta; Ibañetako Mendatea; Col de Roncevaux; elevation 1057 m) is a high mountain pass in the Pyrenees near the border between France and Spain.
+Roncesvalles Pass, Ronceval Pass or Roncevaux Pass (Puerto de Ibañeta; Ibañetako Mendatea; Col de Roncevaux; Còl de Roncesvals or Pòrt de Roncesvaus; elevation 1057 m) is a high mountain pass in the Pyrenees near the border between France and Spain.
 The pass itself is entirely in Spain.

 Location

 The pass is located between the towns of Roncesvalles and Luzaide/Valcarlos in Navarra, northern Spain.
 The closest town in France is Saint-Jean-Pied-de-Port, at a distance of about 8 km (5.0 mi) from the Spanish border.
 It has customarily been an important point on the Santiago de Compostela pilgrimage route.

 The route over the pass departs from Lintzoain on the Spanish side and from Saint-Jean-Pied-de-Port on the French side.

 The pass divides the valley of the Nive on the north from the valley of the Irati on the south.

 History

 Battle of Roncesvalles (778)

 In 778, Roland, the warden of the Breton March, had accompanied Charlemagne on his campaign into the Iberian peninsula across the Western Pyrenees.
 Einhard, the biographer of Charlemagne, mentions in his Vita Karoli Magni a fatal event involving Vasconian raiders who laid an ambush by hiding in the woods on top of a high mountain while Frankish troops were crossing the mountain pass.
 Subsequently, the raiders attacked the rear guards of the Frankish army on their way down into the valley.
 According to Einhard, Eggihard, the King's steward; Anselm ("Anshelmus"), Count Palatine; and Roland ("Hruodlandus"), Governor of the March of Brittany, with very many others, lost their lives during that ambush.

 According to tradition, Roncesvalles is the site where this event took place in 778, and hence today the battle is called Battle of Roncesvalles.
 There is a stone monument near the pass commemorating the area where it is traditionally held that Roland died.

 Nonetheless, the inhabitants of Valcarlos continue to claim that Valcarlos is the historic site where the battle of 778 took place because Charlemagne's troops were on their way back into the Frankish realm.